-Yes it is, and I’m super excited for it!
-‘The Come Up’ I would say took me about a month or two to create, I’m always working on music, so after I had a good batch of tracks I sent them to Alan and he selected from there.
+"Yes, it is, and I’m super excited about it!
+‘The Come Up’ I would say took me about a month or two to create, I’m always working on music, so after I had a good batch of tracks I sent them to Alan and he selected from there."

-Recently featured in DummyMag Avision was listed as one of the Top 10 Best Rising Techno Talents.
+He was recently featured in DummyMag Avision and was listed as one of the Top 10 Best Rising Techno Talents.
 In a recent interview during Amsterdam Dance Event, we spoke with New York’s techno artist Avision, he is set to release his debut EP which features his talent.
-Throughout the interview, he talks about the EP as well as how his passion became a reality.
+Throughout the interview, he talks about the EP and how his passion became a reality.

 I can’t wait for this EP to release, and I’m honored to have it on Alan’s label.
 He’s been working very hard on this label and all of the branding behind it as well.
 I never imagined my musical career would lead to this, but it was always in the plans.
 I always want to better myself and strive for bigger ventures, especially when it comes to my music.

 "I have so many influences but if I had to choose one it would be Quincy Jones - enough said."